LisaHackett97/HiddenIrishTravels/TESTING.md

   - View 'logged in' menu bar
   - View or access any admin options

 - Error pages should be in place.
-404
+404. This and 500 page is in place, giving user a link back to the home page.

 - Regular logged in user should not be able to do the following
   - View 'logged out' menu bar